 The reconstructed value is taken as the observation in the previous Quality-Controlled volume scan taking into account the effect of the motion.
-The estimate at a given location is obtained by following its trajectory backwards in time with a semi-Lagrangian scheme:
+The estimate at a given a location is obtained by following its trajectory backwards in time with a semi-Lagrangian scheme:

-$\hat{Z}(x_0, y_0, z_0, t_0) = Z(x_0 - u \cdot \Delta t, y_0 - v \cdot \Delta t, z_0, t_0 - \Delta t)$ , where (u, v) stands for the motion field of Z, and $\Delta t$ is the time between two consecutive scans.
+\hat{Z} (x_0, y_0, z_0, t_0)= $Z(x_0-u \cdot \Delta t, y_0-v \cdot \Delta t, z_0, t_0-\Delta t)$, where (u, v) stands for the motion field of Z, and Δt is the time between two consecutive scans.
 This procedure is very similar to what is done in many nowcasting algorithms to extrapolate reflectivity observations to the future.
 The tracking algorithm to estimate the motion field and the extrapolation technique used here are the same as those presented by Berenguer et al. (2011).
-Similarly as for the VERT method, TIM does not apply the ordinary krigring approach because the estimate is obtained by direct use of the extrapolated value at the position to be reconstructed.
+Similarly as for the VERT method, this approach does not apply the ordinary krigring approach because the estimate is obtained by direct extrapolation of the previous reflectivity field.